top of page

 Doula Services are $1500.
 Availability for doula support is very limited.

-It is recommended that a consult with the biller begin early in care to determine a verification of benefits.
+It is recommended that a consult with the biller begin early in care to determine verification of benefits.

 A 500. deposit is required to initiate care.
 Payment is required by 37 weeks unless